ovh/docs/pages/web/hosting/ftp_save_and_backup/guide.en-ie.md

 >
 > Backups offered by OVHcloud for shared hosting are non-contractual.
 We offer them in addition to your services to help you in urgent situations.
 We recommend that you regularly perform your own security backups to avoid any data loss.
 >
-> When you make a security backup for your site and use a database, also make a backup of your database.
+> When you do a security backup for your site and you are using a database, also create a backup of your database.
 Please refer to our guide on [retrieving the backup of a Web Hosting plan’s database](https://docs.ovh.com/ie/en/hosting/web_hosting_database_export_guide/).
 >

 **Find out how to restore a file or an entire storage space from your Web Hosting plan.**

 ## Requirements

-- a [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (please note that this does not work with [Cloud Web](https://www.ovhcloud.com/en-ie/web-hosting/cloud-web-offer/))
+- A [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (please note that this does not work with [Cloud Web](https://www.ovhcloud.com/en-ie/web-hosting/cloud-web-offer/)).
 - Depending on which method you use, you must be able to manage the Web Hosting plan from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, or have the FTP user password required to access your storage space.

 ## Instructions